-First, I would like to address the loss of the federally protected Oak Flat Picnic and Campground.
-S.409 will allow Resolution Copper Company (Rio Tinto-55% owner-headquartered in the United Kingdom, and Broken Hill Properties -45% owner-headquartered in Australia), which acquired the old Magma Mine near Superior, Arizona, to privatize Oak Flat Campground as part of the 2,406-acre parcel that will be conveyed should this bill be approved.
+First, I would like to address the loss of the federally protected Oak Flat picnic area and campground.
+HR.1904 will allow Resolution Copper Mining (Rio Tinto-55% owner-headquartered in the United Kingdom, and Broken Hill Properties -45% owner-headquartered in Australia), which acquired the old Magma Mine near Superior, Arizona, to privatize Oak Flat Campground as part of the 2422-acre parcel that will be conveyed should this bill be approved.

-Oak Flat Campground lies within the Tonto National Forest and was recognized by President Eisenhower as an important natural resource in 1955 when he signed Public Land Order 1229 (see Exhibit A, PLO 1229), which specifically put this land off limits to future mining activity and reserved it for campgrounds, recreation, and other public purposes.
+Oak Flat Campground lies within the Tonto National Forest and was recognized by President Eisenhower as an important natural resource in 1955 when he signed Public Land Order 1229, which specifically put this land off limits to future mining activity and reserved it for campgrounds, recreation, and other public purposes.
 Oak Flat provides many recreational opportunities for Arizonans, including for those in the local communities and for others from around the country.
-Recreational activities in the area include hiking, camping, rock climbing, birding, bouldering, and more (see Exhibit B, photo of Oak Flat).
+Recreational activities in the area include hiking, camping, rock climbing, birding, bouldering, and more.